 - On-call residence life area coordinator, student safety and Central student development staff member each carries a cell phone for responding to emergencies.

 - Personnel are available on the campus 24 hours per day, 7 days per week to assist in keeping the campus safe.
 Student Safety personnel do not have the power to detain or arrest, but have cell phone access to the local police department.
 They can monitor activity on a police radio that they carry.
 They also report violations of campus regulations to the campus student conduct officer and/or residence life staff member.

 - Student safety personnel provide escort services on campus upon request during their scheduled hours (call 641-628-9000).

-- A Safety at Central webpage is located in the footer of every page of the Central College website and includes information such as the Title IX coordinator, emergency planning, resources on- and off campus, the sexual and relationship misconduct policy, and Clery Annual Security Report.
+- A Safety at Central link is located in the footer of every page of the Central College website and includes information such as the Title IX coordinator, emergency planning, resources on- and off-campus, the Equal Opportunity, Harassment and Nondiscrimination policy and Clery Annual Security Report.

 While the college works to prevent crime on campus, students also share the responsibility for protecting themselves and for ensuring that their environment is safe.
 Students are reminded to lock doors, walk and study in well-lit and well-traveled areas, store money and other valuables in safe places and avoid the use of intoxicants that may impair judgment.